KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 - **Remembrance**
 - **Resonant coherence**

-This echoes the sacred archetype:
+This resonates with the sacred archetype:

 > I will put
 > My laws